pySTEPS/pysteps/CONTRIBUTING.rst

 `pysteps slack <https://pysteps.slack.com/>`__.
 To get access to it, you need to ask for an invitation or you can use the automatic invitation page `here <https://pysteps-slackin.herokuapp.com/>`__.
-The slack channel is a great place for preliminary discussions about new features or functionalities.
+Our slack channel is a great place for preliminary discussions about new features or functionalities.
-Another place were you can report bugs and suggest new enhancemenets is the `project's issue tracker <https://github.com/pySTEPS/pysteps/issues>`_.
+Another place where you can report bugs and suggest new enhancements is the `project's issue tracker <https://github.com/pySTEPS/pysteps/issues>`_.